 Face Shield

-There are two methods are used to manufacture face shields:
+There are two methods used to manufacture face shields:

 - Extrusion